inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

 post](../../articles/geospatial_standards/) on this tutorials website for a bit more background).

-The RFC7946 standard is well supported by the GDAL driver, however GDAL must be given the explicit option `RFC7946=YES` in order to use it already \[2\].
+The RFC7946 standard is well supported by GDAL’s GeoJSON driver, however GDAL must be given the explicit option `RFC7946=YES` in order to use it already \[2\].

 Write the GeoJSON file as follows: